 - They Wasted a Perfectly Good Character: Ged didn't even appear in the sequel stories despite playing an important role in Tenar's development as a person.

 - Writer on Board: Le Guin was always a feminist, but between writing the third and fourth books of the series, she came to view many of the classic fantasy tropes she'd used in the original trilogy as sexist.
-Which, to be fair, they totally were.
-What else could you call a world that bars women from one of its most important callings (magical education) and has "weak/wicked as women's magic" as a common saying?
 The fourth book, Tehanu, has a drastically different tone and perspective, and many readers ended up feeling like they were being told they were wrong and stupid for having liked the earlier books.
 The fifth book, The Other Wind, follows up on the themes from Tehanu but strikes most readers as markedly less preachy.